-The County's audited financial statements for the fiscal year ended December 31, 2014 are included by reference in this Official Statement as APPENDIX B. RSM US LLP (f/k/a McGladrey LLP), the County's independent auditor of such financial statements, has not reviewed, commented on or approved, and is not associated with, this Official Statement.
-The report of RSM US LLP relating to the County's financial statements for the fiscal year ended December 31, 2014, which is a matter of public record, is included by reference in this Official Statement in APPENDIX B. However, RSM US LLP has not performed any procedures on any financial statements or other financial information of the County, including without limitation any of the information contained in this Official Statement, since the date of such report and has not been asked to provide written consent to the inclusion of its report in this Official Statement.
+The County's audited financial statements for the fiscal year ended December 31, 2014 are included by reference in this Official Statement as APPENDIX B. The report of RSM US LLP, the County's independent auditor, relating to the County's financial statements for the fiscal year ended December 31, 2014, which is a matter of public record, is included by reference in this Official Statement in APPENDIX B. RSM US LLP, the County's independent auditor, has not been engaged to perform, and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
+RSM US LLP also has not performed any procedures relating to this Official Statement.
 The County's financial statements are prepared in accordance with GAAP.